A Guide to Medicare Premiums & Deductibles

 Part A of Medicare, which is usually known as the hospital portion, is premium-FREE for most people.
 Part A also covers nursing home stays, home health care, and hospice care.
 If you or your husband worked 40 quarters or more in your lifetime, Part A is automatic and you will pay no monthly premiums2.
 You can also get premium-free Part A if you already get Social Security benefits or are eligible to get those benefits but have not filed yet3.

-If in the case you don’t qualify for premium-free Part A, you can still buy it.
-In 2021, you will pay between $259 and $471 each month, depending on how many months you paid Medicare taxes.
-If you choose to buy Part A, you also have to have Part B, which is called the “medical insurance” part of Medicare.
+If in the case you don't qualify for premium-free Part A, you can still sign up.
+In 2023, you will pay between $278 and $506 each month, depending on how many months you paid Medicare taxes.

 Deductibles of Medicare Part A

-Since most people will get Part A without paying premiums, what other costs will you incur for a hospital stay or the other benefits that are part of Part A?
-Most Medicare Supplemental or Medigap plans pay at least 50% of your hospital deductible, and 100% of your hospital coinsurance, including up to 365 days after your Medicare coverage runs out.
+If most people will get Part A without paying premiums, what other costs could you incur for a hospital stay or the other benefits that are part of Part A?
+Most Medicare Supplemental insurance (Medigap) policies pay at least 50% of your hospital deductible, and up to 100% of your hospital coinsurance, including up to 365 days after your Medicare coverage runs out.

-However, if you do not have a Supplemental plan and are only enrolled in Original Medicare without any additional coverage, there will be deductibles and coinsurance for hospital care. $1,484 is the deductible in 2021 when you are admitted to an acute care hospital, long-term care hospital or rehabilitation hospital.
+However, if you do not have a Medicare Supplemental insurance plan and are only enrolled in Original Medicare without any additional coverage, there will be deductibles and coinsurance for hospital care. $1,600 is the deductible in 2023 when you are admitted to an acute care hospital, long-term care hospital or rehabilitation hospital.
 Days 1-60 at these facilities will cost nothing during this period.
-Days 61-90 in a hospital will be $371 per day of each benefit period4.
+Days 61-90 in a hospital will be $400 per day of each benefit period4.
 These days with hospital lengths of stay averaging 5.5 days. it is unlikely that you would be in the hospital for more than a week or two, but it is good for you to know what you would pay if you need to stay there longer and do not have Supplemental insurance.

 Part A has a late enrollment penalty.
 If you choose not to enroll but change your mind later, you will pay a higher premium5.